 Awards + Recognition

-An avid competitor in the Winnipeg Music Festival, Jessica was runner-up for the Rose Bowl in 2015, 2013 and 2012, and recipient of the Reg Hugo memorial trophy in 2014 and 2016 for best performance of an opera aria.
+An avid competitor in the Winnipeg Music Festival, Jessica is the recent and proud winner of the Rose Bowl as well as the recipient of the Reg Hugo memorial trophy for best performance of an opera aria & the Herbert & Audrey Belyea Trophy for best performance of an art song.
 Past achievements within this competition include the Tudor Bowl and the Richard W. Cooke Trophy (2011), the Alma Wynn Trophy (2009), the W.H.
 Anderson Memorial Trophy (2007) and the Ladies Orange Benevolent Association Trophy (2006).
 Jessica was also the recipient of Manitoba Registered Music Teacher’s Association Scholarship (2013), Shirley Penner Scholarship (2011) and Susan Drayson Memorial Scholarship (2007) for performances through the Associated Manitoba Arts Festival.
 In 2011, Jessica was a finalist in the Zita Bernstein Competition for German Lieder and was the recipient of that award.
 In 2014 Jessica was the recipient of the Manitoba Registered Music Teachers Association award for best performance at a senior level.
 In November 2014, Jessica competed in the MET National Council Auditions and was one of the encouragement award recipients.
 In May 2017, Jessica was awarded the Manitoba Arts Council Travel/Professional Grant for the second time.
 Jessica is the recent North Dakota-Manitoba Metropolitan Opera National Council Auditions district winner and will advance to the Upper Midwest Regional Finals in St. Paul, MN for the second year in a row (February 2017).
+In April 2018, Jessica was a finalist in the WMC McLellan Competition with the Winnipeg Symphony Orchestra.